ceramicnetwork/docs/docs/authentication/3id-did/provider.md

 After authenticating with the 3ID DID Provider, users will now be able to perform [writes](../../build/writes.md).

 ## License
-3ID DID Provider is fully open sourced under MIT and Apache 2.
+3ID DID Provider is open sourced under MIT and Apache 2.

 </br></br></br>